August 26, 2024

 “A space where they can say no and let them understand that their no is very powerful and that it needs no explanation.”

-This initial step is about starting a dialogue between the actors and helping them articulate their needs.
+This initial step involves starting a dialogue between the actors and helping them articulate their needs.

 Next, Liroff helps her actors feel comfortable in a close physical space.
 This is a progression of acts with Liroff directing every motion by suggesting to the actors when to move, how many beats each movement is, and when the movement is closed or done.